jonmartin721/living-story-world/README.md

 ## Quick Start

-I highly recommend downloading pre-built executables from the [Releases](https://github.com/jonmartin721/living-storyworld/releases) page, or run from source:
+I highly recommend downloading pre-built executables from the [Releases](https://github.com/jonmartin721/living-storyworld/releases)

+If you'd really like to build it or contribute, run from source:

 ```bash
 git clone https://github.com/jonmartin721/living-storyworld.git